jpamies/letter-by-letter/k8s/README.md

 2. Add the new files to the `kustomization.yaml` in the `base/` directory
 3. Update the overlays as needed for environment-specific configurations
 4. Add the new service to the `create-ecr-repos.sh` and `build-and-push-images.sh` scripts
+5. Ensure the deployment uses the `ecr-pull-sa` service account